 History of the Network

-The meeting, sponsored by the Centre of Excellence for Equity in Higher Education (CEEHE), brought scholars together who had been involved in the Doctoral and Post-Doctoral Network on Gender and Social Justice at the Paulo Freire Institute in the UK to share current work, to develop new research collaborations and to discuss the re-establishment of the network within CEEHE.
+In August 2016, the Centre of Excellence for Equity in Higher Education (CEEHE) hosted a meeting in Durban, South Africa with an Africa Working Group of the Founding Members, to share current work, to develop new research collaborations and to discuss the re-establishment of the network within CEEHE

 The establishment of The International Network on Gender, Social Justice and Praxis within CEEHE is part of the University of Newcastle's enduring commitment to equity and social justice.